ALM & IRRBB - Optimizing the Balance Sheet

 This program is eligible for 18 CE credit hours as granted by CFA Society VBA Netherlands

 In the ALM & IRRBB: Optimizing the Balance Sheet program we develop a framework of how to integrate these synergetic areas.
 You will learn the key building blocks of IRRBB, including analytical modeling, data requirements, and governance.
 We will also explore how the Fundamental Review of the Trading Book (FRTB) is an overlapping framework of IRRBB as both capture interest rate exposure and dynamic hedging strategies.
-We will design a toolkit of stress testing scenarios and spend the final day on real case studies, focusing on historical bank failures that involved a combination of interest rate risk, behavioral changes, triggers of contingent obligations (margin calls, systemic risks, failures in the governance of ALCO).
-It will also be reviewed what the supervisory process of regulators will be and how to prepare for this examination.
+We will design a toolkit of stress testing scenarios and spend the final day on real-life case studies, focusing on historical bank failures that involved a combination of interest rate risk, behavioral changes, and triggers of contingent obligations (margin calls, systemic risks, failures in the governance of ALCO).
+We will also assess what the supervisory process of regulators will be and how to prepare for this examination.

 How you will benefit

-- Gain a deeper understanding of IRRBB and its linkage to overlapping frameworks
+- Gain an understanding of how IRRBB is linked to other overlapping frameworks (ALM, Liquidity, Trading)

-- Learn how Net Interest Income (NII) derived from IRRBB is a core component of capital stress testing (CCAR/USA), PRA and ECB
+- Learn how Net Interest Income (NII) derived from IRRBB is a core component of capital stress testing of the regulators (Europe, UK and USA)

 - Learn how to apply behavioral assumptions and optionality models to contractual cash flows as a cornerstone of interest risk